codercowboy/freedosbootdisks/README.md

 The provided boot disk images are minimal.
 They only contain the following: [KERNEL.SYS](http://help.fdos.org/en/hhstndrd/base/kernel.htm), [CONFIG.SYS](http://help.fdos.org/en/hhstndrd/cnfigsys/index.htm), [AUTOEXEC.BAT](http://help.fdos.org/en/hhstndrd/batch/autoexec.htm), [COMMAND.COM](http://help.fdos.org/en/hhstndrd/base/command.htm), and a small [README.TXT](https://github.com/codercowboy/freedosbootdisks/blob/master/scripts/lib/boot_disk_contents/README.TXT) file with a link to this project.

-The boot disk images come in differing sizes (160K, 320K, 720K, 1.4M) in case you want to fill the image with a few more programs.
+The boot disk images come in differing sizes (160K, 180K, 320K, 360K, 640K, 720K, 1200K, 1.4M) in case you need to fill the image with a few more programs or have a strange expected target disk size.

+**Note:** This project generates a 640K boot disk image. v86 does not support the 640K size.

 The provided images boot well in v86.
 I have not taken the time to see if they boot well on other virtualized platforms or on real vintage hardware.